Nozbe/NoOffice.org/_book/friday.md

 ## The one thing: make Friday different, make it free(ish)

 Implement *Mighty Fridays* by encouraging everyone around you to do their weekly review and later inspire them to focus on their personal development.
 Both of these things will significantly improve the level of execution in your team each week.
-I assure you that you'll feel like you're achieving much more in just 4 days of a highly focused week than you've ever done in traditional 5.
+I assure you that you'll feel like you're achieving much more in just four days of a highly focused week than you've ever done in traditional five.
 You'll also have more joy at work as a bonus.
 And who doesn't like bonuses?

 [^1]: Announced here on [No Office blog](https://nooffice.org/tgif-my-teams-attempt-at-working-less-but-better-360cd61de2f8/) in August of 2016 and later followed up on [Nozbe blog](https://nozbe.com/blog/friday/) with [some conclusions 8 weeks later](https://nozbe.com/blog/tgif-tips/) and a conversation on [episode #70 of The Podcast](https://thepodcast.fm/70).
 [^2]: Published on HR Zone: [Why did Google abandon 20% time for innovation?](https://www.hrzone.com/lead/culture/why-did-google-abandon-20-time-for-innovation)